• Skip to primary navigation

 Trouble-shooting in an Indoor Edible Window Garden

-In an indoor window garden you want to keep your plants compact.
-Prune your plants so that every leaf gets the most light possible.
-To let a plant just grow wild is not a very good idea outdoors, but indoors it will sure lead to a disaster.
+In an indoor window garden, you want to keep your plants compact.
+Prune your plants so that every leaf gets the most light exposure possible.
+To let a plant just grow wild is not a very good idea outdoors, but indoors it will surely lead to a disaster.

-Always remove leaves that do not get any light and/or look sickly.
-Keeping plant tidy and healthy is important in an indoor garden.
+Always remove leaves that do not get any light and/or look unhealthy.
+Keeping plants tidy and healthy is important in an indoor garden.

 Flowers but no fruit

 In order to bear fruit, most plants need to be pollinated.
-Outdoors, insects and wind does that for you, but indoors you are the pollinator.
+Outdoors, insects and wind do that for you, but indoors you are the pollinator.

 Plants that are pollinated by wind can just gently be shaken.
 Tomatoes and peppers are in this category.